StockNews.com Initiates Coverage on Trevena (NASDAQ:TRVN)

-StockNews.com started coverage on shares of Trevena (NASDAQ:TRVN – Free Report) in a research note published on Tuesday.
-The firm issued a sell rating on the biopharmaceutical company’s stock.
+Analysts at StockNews.com assumed coverage on shares of Trevena (NASDAQ:TRVN – Get Free Report) in a research report issued on Wednesday.
+The firm set a “sell” rating on the biopharmaceutical company’s stock.

 Trevena Price Performance